orangejellyfish/serverless-starter/README.md

   chaining and nullish coalescing.

 - Lambda code is bundled with Webpack 5 via the [serverless-webpack][sw] plugin, reducing the amount of code deployed to AWS.
+Source maps are generated and included in the bundle for easier debugging.

 - Lambda code is compiled with [Babel 7][b7] and [babel-preset-env][bpe], meaning you can use even more cutting-edge ECMAScript features if you need to,